suresh6008/sureshreddy6008/README.md

-This is sureshreddy I'm an engineer.
+This is suresh I'm an engineer.